andrewjh271/private_events/README.md

 My eventual solution has the advantages of only making one query, storing a relatively lightweight array of `recipient_id` integers, and diminishing average search times as found elements are deleted from the array.
 It was much faster than any alternative I tried.
 Still, it doesn't feel like the most elegant solution.

-Another big disadvantage of the checkbox approach for invitations was that I need to handle every username every time, since there's no way to know which ones changed and target only those.
+Another big disadvantage of the checkbox approach for invitations was that I need to handle every invitation for an event any time its invitation list is updated, since there's no way to know which ones changed and target only those.
 For a large database of users this implementation would need to improve.

 I had to use `user.username` instead of `f.label(user.id, user.username)` for the checkbox labels in order to get them to display inline.

-I used a scaffold generator for the `Event` model, which again proved helpful and educational.
+I used a scaffold generator for the `Event` model, which proved helpful and educational.

 For this project I was a little pickier about the styling, and decided I didn't want the `field-with-error` class applied on `label` elements.
 To avoid that particular piece of Rails magic I just went with the raw html `<label for='event_name'>Name</label>` instead of `<%#= form.label :name %>`.

 ##### Testing

-I wrote tests from scratch for `spec/controllers/events_controller_spec.rb`, and  `spec/models/*` with techniques I learned from App Academy, using the `shoulda-matchers`, `rails-controller-testing`, and `factory-bot-rails` gems.
+I wrote tests for `spec/controllers/events_controller_spec.rb`, and  `spec/models/*` using the `shoulda-matchers`, `rails-controller-testing`, and `factory-bot-rails` gems.
 In projects where I wrote my own authorization I had been using this helper method to stub methods related to authentication:

 ```ruby
 def login(user)